-2. I oversee the proposed Chemistry and Metallurgy Research Replacement Project ("CMRR Project"), which is the subject of this litigation.
-This declaration provides information on the role of NNSA, the importance of the CMRR Project to our national defense, and the breadth of environmental analysis NNSA has performed and will perform to evaluate the potential environmental impacts of the proposed CMRR Project.
+2. I oversee the proposed Chemistry and Metallurgy Research Replacement declaration provides information on the role of NNSA, the importance of the CMRR Project to our national defense, and the breadth of environmental analysis NNSA has performed and will perform to evaluate the potential environmental impacts of the proposed CMRR Project.
 The information contained herein is based on my personal knowledge and information provided to me during the performance of my official duties.